 Although the government does its best to review applications impartially, they don’t always get it right the first time.
 Often they wrongfully deny claims from people who meet the eligibility requirements due to technicalities or paperwork errors.
 If you believe your SSDI or SSI application was wrongfully denied, you have options.

-You can file an appeal, and you can also get legal assistance with your appeal.
-Farmer & Morris Law, PLLC wants to help.
-Our team is dedicated to helping people in your situation get what they deserve.
 We would love to review your case and give you our thoughts on how to proceed and how we can help fight for your benefits.
 Please call our office today for a consultation.
 We’re here to help and ready to fight for you.